anushka20403/Jio-data-API/README.md

 # Jio Recharges API

-This project includes an Exploratory Data Analysis (EDA) of a Jio recharges dataset and a FastAPI-based API to interact with the analyzed data.
+This project includes an Exploratory Data Analysis (EDA) of Jio recharges dataset and a FastAPI-based API to interact with the analyzed data.

 ### Project Structure